Just Launched: Our new SPG Wholesale Division is here. Discover the story

 Please keep in mind that when you provide information to us on a third-party site or platform, the information you provide may be separately collected by the third-party site or platform.
 We encourage you to read the privacy policies of other sites and mobile applications that may collect your Personal Information.

-We generally collect the amount and types of Personal Information that are required for us to perform or support services on your behalf, whether directly or indirectly.
+When you hire SPG to broker insurance or advise you directly, we collect the amount and types of Personal Information that are required for us to perform or support services you requested.
 This includes information that may be required by an insurance carrier or an industry service provider in the course of providing you with insurance coverage or related services.
 If you use our websites, we may collect information about your device, browser and other information regarding your web usage using tracking tools described in this Policy.
-Such information collection could include relevant market research designed to make our products and services better.
-This and other information may include the Personal Information as defined above.
+This information collection could include relevant market research designed to make our products and services better; this and other information may include the Personal Information as defined above.
+SPG also offers its products and services to organizations that act in the performance of their business or profession ("Commercial Clients").
+For instance, if SPG performs insurance-related services for your employer (such as employee benefits, retirement, or risk management services), then SPG may need to collect and handle some of your Personal Information to perform those services.
+SPG refers to this work as our Commercial Business and in that situation, your employer would be a Commercial Client.
+In these cases, (1) SPG requires Commercial Clients (such your employer or retirement plan) to have appropriate authorization to provide your Personal Information to SPG, (2) SPG requires the client to provide the minimum amount of your Personal Information necessary for SPG to provide the requested services, and (3) SPG Processes the information pursuant to directions and security safeguards required by SPG's contract with the client.
+Please see "Information SPG Processes When Performing Services for Commercial Clients" below for more details.

-Use and Disclosure of Personal Information
+5. Use and Disclosure of Personal Information

 We generally only disclose your Personal Information to perform services on your behalf and provide you with the insurance products and services you expect from us.
 In addition, in order to operate our business and provide you with the services you request from us, information technology and other support service providers with which we maintain an arrangement may also have access to your Personal Information.
 Your Personal Information may be disclosed to third parties in connection with a merger, sale, or other transfer of organizational assets where Personal Information held by us about our clients is among the assets transferred.